 Establish your terms

-Deciding early on if you will you vote on solutions or work towards consensus, if you will pursue mediation or arbitration in important areas of disagreement will help you minimize conflict and increase your future success.
+It is important to agree on how decisions are made so when disagreements happen, the group can move forward constructively.
+Deciding if you will you vote on issues or work towards consensus, and if you will pursue mediation or arbitration when disagreeing on significant issues will help you minimize conflict and provide successful outcomes.

 5. House Rules